Interspace

 All people were born by the blue sea

 Inspired by Jaan Kross’s poetry on shared origins, inherited paths and unique destinations, the artwork „All People“ focuses on the exploratory graphic motifs of land, people, and nation.
-Rooted in the Estonian experience, the work reflects an ongoing search in which arrival is always partial—some discover continents, others a place for thought and belonging.
+Rooted in the Estonian experience, the work reflects an ongoing search in which even arrival is only partial—some discover continents, others a place for thought and belonging.

 Entropy